 Fall in Northwest China

 Fall is also an excellent time to go, although depending on when you travel, you might be getting into the late season (some places close to tourists after the October break).
-Xinjiang in October is quite lovely: Warm and comfortable during daytime sightseeing, but cools off in the evening.
+Xinjiang in October is quite lovely: Warm and comfortable during daytime sightseeing, but cooler in the evening.